 Every employer in the State of Maryland is required to purchase workers’ compensation insurance.
-Any claims for workers’ compensation is against the insurance company your employer has named.
+You are not suing your employer when you file a worker’s compensation claim.
 All workers’ compensation benefits are paid by that insurance company and as long as there is insurance, the employer is not responsible for any payments.
 Other than a workers’ compensation claim, no claim is actually filed against your employer, although he is notified that a claim has been filed with the Workers’ Compensation Commission.
 Your employer has workers’ compensation insurance in order to protect you if you are injured on the job.
 Workers compensation is a benefit your employer provides similar to health insurance, sick leave or vacation pay.

 Under Maryland Workers’ Compensation law unless the employer intentionally hurts you, you have no right to sue the employer.
 The reason for this is that back in the early 1900’s prior to workers’ compensation law, an employee could sue his employer if the employer was negligent, however, those suits would typically take years and in the meantime the employee would receive no benefits.